Global marketing: Domestic marketing

-Domestic marketing leads to familiarity with the extent of political risk, the quality of skilled human resources and of natural resources, and the ramifications of existing and likely legislation in relevant areas such as safety, hygiene, employment, and ownership of capital.
+Domestic marketing leads to familiarity with the extent of political risk, the quality of skilled human resources and natural resources, and the ramifications of existing and likely legislation in relevant areas such as safety, hygiene, employment, and ownership of capital.

 These markets are restrained by the laws and regulations of the country.
-Domestic marketing is typically organized in the headquarters.
+Domestic marketing is typically organized at the headquarters.

 Global marketing

-Global marketing relies on firms that understands the requirements associated with servicing customers locally with global standard solutions or products and localizes that product as to maintain an optimal balance of cost, efficiency, customization and localization in a control-customization continuum to meet local, national and global requirements.
+Global marketing relies on firms that understand the requirements associated with servicing customers locally using globally standardized solutions or products and localizes that product to maintain an optimal balance of cost, efficiency, customization and localization in a control-customization continuum to meet local, national and global requirements.

 Global marketing and global branding are integrated.
 Branding is a structured process of analyzing "soft" assets and "hard" assets of a firm's resources.
 The strategic analysis and development of a brand includes customer analysis (trends, motivation, unmet needs, segmentation), competitive analysis (brand image/brand identity, strengths, strategies, vulnerabilities), and self-analysis (existing brand image, brand heritage, strengths/capabilities, organizational values).

-"Global brand identity development is the process of establishing brands of products, the firm, and services locally and worldwide with consideration for scope, product attributes, quality, uses, users and country of origin; organizational attributes; personality attributes, and brand-customer relationship; and important symbols, trademarks metaphors, imagery, mood, photography and the company's brand heritage".

-A global marketing and branding implementation system distributes marketing assets, affiliate programs and materials, internal communications, newsletters, investor materials, event promotions and trade shows to deliver integrated, comprehensive and focused communication, access and value to the customers.